 - Jim Keats sings "We'll Meet Again" (the sentimental British song from World War II) to Gene at the end of the final episode of Ashes to Ashes (2008).

 - In the season finale of Blackadder II, "Chains", Prince Ludwig the Indestructible is stabbed and exposed by Blackadder, but doesn't leave before talking with Queenie, revealing that he was "the tall and attractive German schtablelad" that held her favorite pony in her youth and, finally, swearing revenge when called "Short Greasy Spot-Spot".
 He is presumed dead, but turns out to really be indestructible and still manages to slay the entire cast in the end.
 So this doesn't always fail.

 Ludwig: [utterly dismayed] No! [getting up and walking to the door in a rage] No!
 No!
 No! ...
 You vill all of you, regret the day that y'ever mocked my complexion!
 I shall return and wreak my rewengue!
 [Evil Laugh]

 Blackadder: No you won't, you'll die and be buried! [throws knife]

 Blackadder: Strange man.

-- Subverted in an episode of Buffy the Vampire Slayer: after an inconclusive skirmish with Buffy, a pair of dimwitted cowboy-vampires threaten her with "This isn't over!"
+- Subverted in "Bad Eggs". after an inconclusive skirmish with Buffy, a pair of dimwitted cowboy-vampires threaten her with "This isn't over!"
 Later in the episode, one of them gets sucked down by a giant underground tentacle-monster, which Buffy then cold-bloodedly hacks to death with a pickaxe.
 Witnessing all this, the survivor says: "All right.
 It's over!" and flees.

 - He is, in "Chaos Bleeds".
 This time he yells "We're not done, traitor!" at Spike as he's pulled back into an alternate dimension.